ryan-mars/stochastic/website/docs/event-storming/what.md

 The cycle of Big Picture, Process Modeling, and Software Modeling continues.
 Long term it moves from solving huge problems to quickly adjusting to changes in the business environment.

-## What's Event Storming like?
+## What is Event Storming like?

-From the beginning, people seem to realize Event Storming is a different kind of experience.
+From the beginning, people realize Event Storming is a different kind of experience.
 Event Storming is fun, it's collaboration like most people have never seen before.

-People participating learn from one another about how the business process works.
-Real challenges are discussed and hard choices are surfaced.
+People participating learn from one another about the business process.
+Real challenges are discussed and hard choices are made.

 > 💡 Participants gain a larger perspective of the organization and how their work fits in.
 Challenges faced across the organization become visible, which builds empathy between people that barely knew one another hours before.
 This empathy improves cross silo collaboration and decision making.